-If possible anchor one end on something you can move back to make the rope tighter.
-If you’re anchoring it between two immovable objects (like two trees), expect to spend quite a while (10 minutes?) on tinkering as you set it up to get it just right.
+If possible anchor one end on something you can move back to make the rope tighter (like a bed and a chair, as shown below).
+If you’re anchoring it between two immovable objects (like two trees or two parts of a fence), expect to spend quite a while (10 minutes?) on tinkering as you set it up to get it just right.

-In this picture, we just had a clothesline that ran between a slide platform and a hook on the wall.
-It’s much more fun to set it up someplace where kids can access each end of it.
+In this picture, we just had a clothesline that ran between a slide platform and a hook on the wall so kids could only interact with one end of it.
+It’s much more fun to set it up someplace where kids can access both ends of it.
 They can write a message, clip it on and send it to their other child, who can write a reply and send it back.

 Safety note: be sure not to set up clotheslines and basket-on-a-track system in high traffic areas where kids will run into them and “clothesline” themselves around the neck.

 You can also set up a clothesline vertically, then you can attach a flag to the rope and use the pulley to raise it.

 Large Motor Skills